 “We want to ensure our patients have easy access to resources to help them navigate the process and understand what is covered so they have all the information they need to choose a plan that is right for them,” Henry says.

-Compare Medicare plans in your area, find answers to questions and get personalized plan recommendations here or call 855-919-1186 (TTY 711) to speak with a licensed insurance agent at no cost.
-If you would prefer to speak with a local insurance representative, you can call UCHealth’s local partner, Fidelis Consultants, at 303-562-1562.
+Compare Medicare plans in your area, find answers to questions and enroll online or call 1-855-919-1187 (TTY 711) to speak with a licensed insurance agent at no cost.
+If you prefer to speak with a local insurance representative, you can call UCHealth’s local partner, Fidelis Consultants, at 303-562-1562.

 UCHealth Community Health Improvement is a designated site for the State Health Insurance Assistance Program, or SHIP, in Larimer and Weld counties.
-Through the UCHealth Aspen Club, counselors assist people, free of charge, with their Medicare benefits and help to objectively answer questions.
-Learn more…
+Through the UCHealth Aspen Club, counselors assist people, free of charge, with their Medicare benefits and help to answer questions objectively.

 Colorado’s State Health Insurance Assistance Program (SHIP) is part of a national, federally-funded network offering free health benefits counseling for Medicare beneficiaries and their families.
 Call 888-696-7213 for more information.